benjolitz/celerybeatredis/README.md

 I've suspended work on this pending a direction on how to handle ensuring singleton tasks across a distributed cluster while keeping the Celery interface intact.
 It is not enough that the schedulers run -- I need them to either negotiate who runs what (and rebalance on topology changes) or preallocate time periods in Redis to prevent double runs.

+As I attempted to use a RedLock and a taint to prevent double runs, I learned that any suspended thread in Celery that blocks long enough for the task to timeout can still cause trouble.
+When you have >60 workers, you can get disappointment ranging from 3 to 19 issues of "I blocked long enough to screw you".

+So the fundamental architecture is at question.
+We can either plan things out in Time (via preallocating the time segments as a "use once" setup) or in Space (which node thinks it has exclusive control over what and have the other watch it).

 # celerybeat-redis

 It's modified from celerybeat-mongo (https://github.com/zakird/celerybeat-mongo)